 First things first, let’s talk about costs.
 When it comes to how much it will cost you to move a piano, this will heavily depend on the following points:

-- The weight of the piano –heavier pianos require more movers, resulting on higher costs;
+• The weight of the piano –heavier pianos require more movers, resulting in higher costs;

 Tip!: Unsure where to find a moving company that offers piano moving services?
 Fill out our quote form by clicking the banner below so we can connect with you up to 5 different movers!